ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 The type EntityID is used in this document to denote a JSON string representing an entity identifier in this format.

 Note that two entity identifiers with different textual representations may refer to the same entity, for a given entity domain.
-For example, the strings `ipv6:2001:db8::1` and `ipv6:2001:db8:0:0:0:0:0:1` refer to the same entity in the 'ipv6' entity domain.
+For example, the strings `net1.ipv6:2001:db8::1` and `net1.ipv6:2001:db8:0:0:0:0:0:1` refer to the same entity in the 'ipv6' entity domain.

 ### Hierarchy and Inheritance {#def-hierarchy-and-inheritance}

-Entities in a given domain MAY form a hierarchy based on entity identifiers, and introducing hierarchy allows the introduction of inheritance.
-Each entity domain type MUST define its own hierarchy and inheritance rules when registered.
-The hierarchy and inheritance rule makes it possible for an entity to inherit a property value from another entity in the same domain.
+To make the representation efficient, some types of entity domains MAY allow the ALTO client/server to use a hierarchical format entity identifier to represent a block of individual entities. e.g., In an IPv4 domain `net1.ipv4`, a cidr `net1.ipv4:192.0.2.0/26` represents 64 individual IPv4 entities.
+In this case, the corresponding property inheritance rule MUST be defined for the entity domain type.
+The hierarchy and inheritance rule MUST have no ambiguity.

 <!--If and only
 if the property of an entity is undefined, the hierarchy and inheritance rules are applied.
 [YRY: Do we need this?]
 [Jensen: I think this feature is for reducing the response size.] -->